bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 				top_down(amount, i)
 ```

-Which gets messy, fast.
+Which gets messy, **fast**.
 It's easier for us to debug code if we used bottom-up here.
 Here's what the top-down approach looks like in C++ from [here](https://www.bogotobogo.com/Algorithms/dynamic_programming.php):

 ```cpp
 int CoinChange(int amount, int d[], int size)